Anirudh257/Anirudh257.github.io/_posts/2018-01-07-Project description.md

 ---
 This is the fourth article for the website

 I am working on a project on **Audio classification using deep learning**.
-In this blog post, I will explain my premise behind choosing this project and try to explain the problem in layman's words.
+In this blog post, I will try to explain deep learning and audio classification in this post.

 Firstly, let's consider **Audio classification**.
 It is a process of classifying audio data into distinct groups.
 Classification helps in dividing huge chunks of data into useful categories.
 Human beings have inborn or trained capabilities to distinguish